 - Non-White public high school graduates in Alaska will increase from 40% to 45% of public high school graduates, while White graduates decrease from 60% to 55%.

-The Alaska Commission on Postsecondary Education, University of Alaska Anchorage, University of Alaska Southeast, and the University of Alaska System are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing.
+The Alaska Commission on Postsecondary Education, University of Alaska Anchorage, University of Alaska Fairbanks, University of Alaska Southeast, and the University of Alaska System are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance), brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources, and collaborate on regional initiatives.
 The University of Alaska Fairbanks, University of Alaska Fairbanks–Bristol Bay, Chukchi Campus, Interior-Aleutions Campus, Kuskokwim Campus, and Northwest Campus; and University of Alaska Anchorage Community and Technical College are members.

 WICHE’s Mental Health Program has maintained a high level of engagement with Alaska for most of its 60 years of service to the West.
 Our earliest efforts spanned the transition from territory to statehood, and included deploying an itinerant clinical team each summer from the late 1950s through the 1960s.
-This team travelled across Alaska providing both mental health and special education-related evaluations to assist in service planning.
+This team traveled across Alaska providing both mental health and special education-related evaluations to assist in service planning.
 WICHE led the development of the pioneering Alaska Psychology Internship Consortium.
 This project allows University of Alaska psychology doctoral students to complete their training within the state at training sites that focus on rural and indigenous people.
-The program is accredited by the American Psychology Association (APA).
-WICHE has also partnered with the Alaska Pacific University Psychology Doctoral Program to support its accreditation by the APA.
-Since the inception of the project, the WICHE MHP has provided administrative leadership and technical assistance related to curriculum enhancements, admissions processes, practicum and dissertation guidelines, and program leadership.
-The program admitted its first cohort into the new curriculum in May 2015, with plans of submitting a self-study for accreditation by the APA in December 2015.
+The program is accredited by the American Psychological Association (APA).